A good backpacker travel insurance is essential whether you are planning to go on a short term trip or considering long term traveling.

 This is a simple enough principle to understand, yet some still struggle with it so you won’t mind if I share an example.

 If your backpacking trip is taking you across Central America, you may wonder whether you need proof of onward travel when crossing borders.
-Some will say it is a legal requirement; others will tell you that although it is a legal requirement, nobody ever checks.
-The fact that checks are random and don’t happen frequently, however, doesn’t mean that they can’t or won’d check.
+Some that have done a similar trip will say it is a legal requirement; others will tell you that although it is a legal requirement, nobody ever checks.
+The fact that checks are random and don’t happen frequently doesn’t mean that the police officers at the border can’t or won’t check.
 I was asked to show proof of onward travel when I crossed from Nicaragua to Costa Rica, and from Costa Rica to Panama – and I was sure glad to have it.

 The same principle applies to anything else when you travel: just because it’s never happened to you or anyone you know before, it doesn’t mean it never will.
 And that’s why you need to have a good insurance.